 - Started work in Congo: 1996

 Sexual violence against women and girls is also a significant problem in Congo.
-Early marriage and pregnancy cause girls to drop out of school, making it harder to earn a living later in life.
-Many girls and boys do not attend school to begin with, and any instruction they do receive is often poor quality.
+Early marriage and pregnancy cause girls to drop out of school, making it harder for them to earn a living later in life.
+Over half of women over 15 report they have ever experienced physical and/or sexual violence from an intimate partner.
+Many girls and boys do not attend school to begin with, despite the declaration of free education in 2019.
+Any instruction children do receive is often of poor quality.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-We first began working in Congo the early 1990s, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
-We also worked with local communities to help them rebuild and construct programs for education and health care.
+We first began working in Congo in 1996, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
+We also worked with local communities to help them rebuild and to create education and health care programs.

-As the country struggles to recover from decades of conflict and economic decline, the IRC is focusing our efforts in Katanga and North and South Kivu by:
+As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Tanganyika, Kasai Central, and North and South Kivu by:

-- providing emergency assistance to hundreds of thousands of people in eastern Congo;
+- providing emergency health care, shelter, water, sanitation, and emergency supplies to hundreds of thousands of people in eastern and central Congo;

 - training health and government workers, rehabilitating hospitals and clinics, and providing essential medicine;